JuliaClimate/ClimateTools.jl/docs/src/examples.md

 ### Quantile-quantile mapping

 The high-resolution local information is integrated into `ClimGrid modelinterp` at the bias correction step.
 There is a daily transfer function applied on a quantile basis.The call signature is `qqmap(obs, ref, fut)` where the transfer function is estimated between `obs` and `ref` and applied on `fut`.
 Note that `ref` and `fut` can be the same, as in this example.
 A typical use-case would be `obs` and `ref` covering the same (historical, e.g. 1961-2010) temporal window and `fut` being a simulation covering a future climatological period (which could be a mix of historic and future, such as 1961-2090).
-This step is computationally intensive.
+This step is computationally intensive (uses of multiple threads can help here if set by the user).

 ```julia
 model_qqmap = qqmap(obs, modelinterp, modelinterp)